michel-kraemer/gradle-download-task/README.md

 ```

 Please note that you have to specify a directory as destination if you
 download multiple files.
-Otherwise the plugin will fail.
+Otherwise, the plugin will fail.

 ### Download files from a directory

 If you want to download all files from a directory and the server
-provides a simple directory listing you can use the following code:
+provides a simple directory listing, you can use the following code:

 ```groovy
 task downloadDirectory {